-Massage Therapy and Esthetic Arts are clock hour programs and the student must return to the first available academic term following the last day of the granted leave.
+The Massage Therapy is a clock hour program and the student must return to the first available academic term following the last day of the granted leave.

-REQUESTING LEAVE OF ABSENCE
+REQUEST FOR A LEAVE OF ABSENCE

 When unforeseen circumstances arise, a student may need to take a Leave of Absence (LOA) from Living Arts College.
-In order to take a Leave of Absence, the following must be submitted to the Student Services / Registrar:
+In order to take a Leave of Absence, the following must be submitted to the Registrar:

-- 1 A Request in writing explaining why a Leave of Absence is needed.
-This letter must include the student's planned return date, signature, and current date. - 2 Official documentation supporting the LOA request.
+A Request in writing explaining why a Leave of Absence is needed.
+This letter must include the student's planned return date, signature, and current date.

+Official documentation supporting the LOA request.
 For example, a doctor's note, an obituary for a family member, a statement from a mechanic proving transportation problems, or an eviction notice.
-If a student has questions about the type of documentation needed, he or she should see Student Services / Registrar as soon as possible.
+If a student has questions about the type of documentation needed, he or she should see the Registrar as soon as possible.